denten-books/plain-text/2-surface.md

 advance key elements of Engelbart's research program, which aimed to develop new data structures in combination with new ways of displaying them.
 Yet I cannot help but be carried away by the fluency of the prose and by the sheer audacity of the project.

 Engelbart's research into intellect augmentation creates tools that augment research.
 In an image that evokes Baron Münchhausen pulling himself out of a swamp by his own bootstraps, Engelbart describes the methodology employed by his lab as "bootstrapping."
 Bootstrapping for Engelbart involves the recursive strategy of "developing tools and techniques" to develop better tools and techniques.
 The "tangible product" of such an activity is "a constantly improving augmentation system for use in developing and studying augmentation systems."
 It is an appealing vision, but only as long as it remains recursive.
 The lab benefits from creating *its own* tools and methods.
 Yet Engelbart also believes that tools and methods emanating from his research have a more universal appeal.
 He hopes that his system "can be transferred---as a whole or by pieces of concept, principle and technique---to help others develop augmentation systems for many other disciplines and activities."
 Undoubtedly, Engelbart's ideas about intellect augmentation have had a broad impact on knowledge work across disciplines.
-Yet in transferring the elements of his designs, Engelbart's vision also loses the property of self determination.
-It no longer involves a community pulling itself out of a swamp by its bootstrap.
-Rather it is augmentation enforced from without, adhering to values and principles no longer comprehensible to the thing being augmented.
+Yet, Engelbart's vision also loses the property of self determination in the transfer.
+It no longer involves a community pulling itself by the bootstraps.
+Rather it is augmentation enforced from without, adhering to values and principles no longer comprehensible to the entity being augmented.

-Contemporary word processors enable authors to drag and drop passages with unprecedented facility.
-But the authors do not comprise a "bootstrapping community" of the kind Engelbart imagined for his own laboratory.
-The contemporary author *is bootstrapped* passively to whatever dominant vision of "intellect augmentation."
-They very discussion about what "intellect augmentation" means, passes from view as the tools of augmentation become naturalized and commodified.
+Contemporary word processors enable us to drag and drop passages with unprecedented facility.
+But readers and writers hardly comprise a "bootstrapping community" of their own, of the kind Engelbart imagined for his laboratory peers.
+The contemporary writer *is bootstrapped* passively to whatever dominant vision of "intellect augmentation."
+The very discussion about what "intellect augmentation" means, passes from view as the tools of augmentation become a commodity.

 To bring his system into being, Engelbart convened a bootstrap community which through recursive self-improvement could lift itself up towards a smarter, more efficient, more human way of doing research.
 To accomplish their task, the group crafted novel instruments for input and output.
 They wrote new programming languages, compilers to interpret them, and debuggers to troubleshoot.
 They invented word editors and format control languages.
 Here's how Engelbart diagrams a *part* of his text-manipulation language in the same